victormayala/cs/DOCUMENTATION.md

 This is the core interactive component.
 It's a single page that dynamically loads product data based on URL query parameters.

--   **Loading Logic**: It checks for `productId`, `source`, and `configUserId` to fetch the correct product details and customization options.
+-   **Loading Logic**: It checks for `productId`, `source`, `configUserId`, and `storeId` to fetch the correct product details and customization options.
 -   **Tool Panels**:
     -   **AI Assistant**: Generates new designs from a text prompt (`generateDesignFromPrompt` flow) and can make backgrounds transparent (`makeBackgroundTransparent` flow).
+    -   **Uploads**: A unified panel where users can upload their own images, and also access any pre-approved brand assets (like logos) specific to the store they are using.
-    -   **Uploads, Text, Shapes, Clipart, Designs**: Tools for adding and manipulating various elements on the canvas.
+    -   **Text, Shapes, Clipart, Designs**: Tools for adding and manipulating various elements on the canvas.
     -   **Layers**: Manages the stacking order (z-index) of all canvas elements.
 -   **`postMessage` API**: When in `embedded` mode, the customizer uses the browser's `postMessage` API to send the final, complete design data object back to the parent window (the Shopify or WordPress site).
 This is crucial for adding the customization details to the cart.